-PURPOSE AND AIM OF QUALIFICATIONS The LASER Level 3 Award in Emergency First Aid at Work meets the Health and Safety (First-Aid) Regulations 1981 in respect of First Aid at work.
-The purpose of the qualification is to provide the knowledge, understanding and skills required to deal with a range of emergencies requiring first aid in the workplace.
+PURPOSE AND AIM OF QUALIFICATIONS The LASER Level 3 Award in First Aid at Work meets the Health and Safety (First-Aid) Regulations 1981 in respect of First Aid at work.
+The purpose of the qualification is to provide the knowledge, understanding and skills required to deal with a range of incidents and emergencies requiring first aid in the workplace.
+It also provides the knowledge and skills required to recognise and manage illness and injury in the workplace.
 WHO IS IT FOR?
-This qualification is aimed at people who have a specific responsibility at work, to provide first aid in range of emergency first aid situations.
-It is also an ideal introduction in basic first aid knowledge and skills that can provide a pathway to additional first aid qualifications.
+This qualification is aimed at people who have a specific responsibility at work to provide first aid in a range of first aid situations.
+It also equips people to recognise and manage illness and injury in the workplace.
+It provides an introduction to basic first aid knowledge and skills along with illness and injury recognition and management which can provide a pathway to other first aid qualifications.
 ENTRY REQUIREMENTS Learners must be aged 14 or above to achieve this qualification and demonstrate a minimum of Level 1 ability in English.
 There are no other specific entry requirements.
-RULES OF COMBINATION This qualification is made up of one mandatory unit.
-RENEWALS The qualification is valid for three years.
-After this time, the learner will need to re-qualify to retain their status, however it is recommended that annual refreshers are undertaken.
+RULES OF COMBINATION This qualification is made up of two mandatory units.
+RENEWALS/ RE-QUALIFICATIONS The qualification is valid for three years.
+After this time, the learner will need to re-qualify to retain their status.
+However, it is recommended that annual refreshers are undertaken.
 UNIT Please follow the link to the unit list .
 ASSESSMENT The qualification is assessed by practical demonstrations and centre marked written/oral questioning for theory assessment.
 The unit must be assessed in accordance with the guidance in Section 8.1.
 Assessment Principles for Regulated First Aid Qualifications.
 PRICE For LASER's price list, please click here .
-DATES Operational Start Date: 1 December 2019 Qualifications Review Date: 31 March 2028 TO DELIVER Centres must meet LASER's requirements for centre recognition and qualification approval.
+DATES Operational Start Date: 1 April 2022 Qualifications Review Date: 31 March 2028 TO DELIVER Centres must meet LASER's requirements for centre recognition and qualification approval.
 Click here for details of how to become an Approved Centre.
 Requirements include those around teaching and learning resources, staffing, course and venues, record keeping, delivery, assessment, and quality assurance.
 Once approved, centres can download the necessary forms from the Quartz Web Portal .
 This resource includes a range of information and guidance as well as providing access to secure web-based functions, designed to make the administration and assessment of qualifications simple and efficient.